 Joan and Stu began a long planned trip to Asheville, NC for a Shalom Roamers RV Rally, a growing group of Jewish RV owners who meet for a week a few times a year to socialize, celebrate Jewish culture, and enjoy camping together.

-This year the trip took on a slight detour to Guntersville, Al to meet the latest addition to our cruising fleet, Shearwater V, née Lab Partners.
-She is a Rosborough 246.
-She is about the size of our previous Ranger 25 and has her own page here.
+This year the trip took on a slight detour to Guntersville, Al to meet a temporary addition to our cruising fleet.

 2022 8/27: We left Florida and Stephen Foster and traveled North.
 On the way we stopped at the Farmhouse Restaurant for brunch on our way to High Falls State Park in Georgia.
 Joan had “the most delicious vegetable and egg scramble” with a side of cabbage while Stu had an OK sausage, onion, and pepper omelet with grits that were out-tasted by some terrific hush puppies and Joan’s cornbread.